-How to Enable Dark Mode in MacOS Automatically on Schedule
+How to Enable Dark Mode in MacOS Automatically on Schedule with Automator

 Wouldn’t it be nice if you could schedule the Dark Mode theme to enable itself automatically on your Mac, perhaps in the evening hours, and on a recurring schedule?
 That’s exactly what this tutorial is going to show you how to do, without needing to download or use any third party apps.

 Update: modern versions of macOS have automatic Dark Mode as a feature, not requiring the Automator script discussed here.

 We’ll be using Automator and the Calendar app to set Dark Mode to enable itself automatically in the evening hours, then disable itself automatically in the morning hours to return to light mode.
 Using Dark Mode on the Mac is fantastic for working in low light situations and at night time, and so much like you can (and should) schedule Night Shift mode on the Mac, we’ll be setting Dark Mode to run on a schedule as well.
 This is a feature that hopefully will be baked into future versions of MacOS by default, but for the time being you can follow our guide to set the theme scheduling up yourself.

 How to Enable Dark Mode Automatically on a Schedule

 Before getting started, put your Mac into the regular Light mode setting.

 - In the Library actions, search for ‘Change System Appearance’ and drag that into the Automator workflow, then set that as “Toggle Light / Dark”